shenxt/MetCleaning/README.md

   install.packages("devtools")
  }
  library(devtools)
- install_github("jaspershen/MetCleaning")
+ install_github("jaspershen/MetCleaning"，ref = "version1.1.0")
  library(MetCleaning)
  help(package = "MetCleaning")
 ```

 ## **Note of version1.0.0**
 ## **Note of version1.1.0**
 1. Add *m2p* function which is used to transform metabolite information to pathway information.
 2. Fix some bugs to improve speed.(20161219)
+3. Add the check.names = FALSE (argument) in all the read.csv function.
+(20161221)